jdb/jdb.github.com/sources/classmethod.txt

 Class method and static method
 ==============================

-A class method is a method bound to a class and not an instance:
+A class method is a method bound to a class and not to an instance.

->>> import time
 >>> class MyFantasticClass(object):
 ...     def interrupt(self):
 ...         print 'Or a woman !'